Healthdirect Free Australian health advice you can count on.

 What is restless legs syndrome?

-Up to 1 in 20 people will have restless legs syndrome at some time in their life.
+About 1 in 10 people will have restless legs syndrome at some time in their life.
 It can start at any age, but the risk increases as you get older.
-Your risk is higher if it runs in your family.
+Your chances of having RLS is higher if it runs in your family.

 If you have restless legs syndrome, you might have:

-• unpleasant sensations in your legs, such as burning, tingling, aching, itching or a feeling of pins and needles, electric currents or insects crawling under your skin
+• unpleasant sensations in your legs, such as burning, tingling, aching, itching, pins and needles, electric currents or insects crawling under your skin

 • an urge to move your legs because of these sensations

-• uncontrolled jerking movements of your legs at night
+• uncontrolled twitching or jerking movements of your legs at night

 • similar sensations in your arms